iTaysonLab/jetispot/README.md

 #### Note that this client will NEVER offer any kind of a downloader/offline caching.
 Don't ask, seriously.
 Also, a Spotify Premium account is REQUIRED.

 Also, this project's Proguard rules are heavily optimized for the APK size.
 For now, it is __approx.
-2-3 megabytes__.
+3.5-4 megabytes__.

 What's working:
 - sign in (login/pass only)
 - "browse", "home", album, artist and genre screens (some of the blocks might be unsupported)
+- basic library
 - basic playback w/ Spotify Connect support (NO in-app UI yet)

 What's in progress:
 - "Now Playing" UI
-- album support (prev/next/queue management)
-- better service (audiofocus handling, notification improvements)
+- better service (notification improvements)

 Application stack:
 - playback: librespot-java as the core + sinks/decoders from librespot-android + Media2 for the mediasession support
-- preferences: Jetpack Datastore (proto)
 - UI: Jetpack Compose
+- DI: Hilt/Dagger
+- storage: Room
 - arch: MVVM
-- DI: Hilt/Dagger
+- preferences: Jetpack Datastore (proto)

 Credits:
 - [librespot-java](https://github.com/librespot-org/librespot-java) for the core API part and playback